Dmitriy-kon/url_shortener/README.md

 1. **Environment Configuration:**

-   - Create env.dev by following the example in .env.dev.dist.
+   - Create `env.dev` by following the example in `.dist.env.dev`.
-   - Similarly, create env.test.local by following the example in .env.test.local.dist.
+   - Similarly, create `env.test.local` by following the example in `.dist.env.test.local`.

 2. **Set Up the Virtual Environment:**
-   - Run python -m venv env to create a virtual environment.
+   - Run `python -m venv env` to create a virtual environment.
    - Activate the environment:
      - On Linux: `source ./env/bin/activate`
      - On Windows: `./env/Scripts/activate`